symfony-cmf/symfony-cmf-docs/reference/configuration/create.rst

 CreateBundle configuration
 ==========================

-The CreateBundle provides frontend editing based on create.js and createphp.
+The CreateBundle provides frontend editing based on create.js and CreatePHP.
 It can be configured under the ``cmf_create`` key in your application configuration.
 When using XML you should use the ``http://cmf.symfony.com/schema/dic/create`` namespace.